StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 - N.I.N.A.

-6 Switch can be configurated as output or input, in near future I will implement olso pwm signal.
+16 Switch can be configurated as output or input, pwm signal or analog input.

 Error sended to ascom alpaca: